We are looking for individuals from diverse backgrounds to join our team.

 New paradigms in human organoids

 Mapping the detailed genomic and epigenomic networks that drive human organogenesis is one of the most desired goals of contemporary biology.
 It will not only allow us to build in vitro models of disease, but one day open doors to growing on-demand and patient-specific organs in a lab.
 In fact, we are getting very close to this goal.
-With the recent explosive progress in stem cell biology, we can now create miniature versions of human organs, called organoids, by growing pluripotent stem cells in three-dimensional matrices and exposing them to specific chemical signals.
+With the recent explosive progress in stem cell biology, we can now create the miniature and abstract versions of human organs, called organoids, by growing pluripotent stem cells in three-dimensional matrices and exposing them to specific chemical signals.
 However, despite the cellular diversity of these tissues, organoids are still far from human organs.
 Furthermore, the vast majority of organoid research is focussed on the brain or the intestine, perhaps because these organs form at the extreme ends of the body, thus requiring somewhat more easily employable signaling requirements, high or no signaling.

 We recognize two key challenges in the field of synthetic organogenesis.
 The first is correctly patterning organoids to recreate more accurately the spatial signaling hierarchy in organogenesis.
 The second is engineering pure regionally specialized tissues such that can be used in regenerative medicine.
 To address these challenges, we employ a combination of tissue engineering and CRISPR gene editing to create the realistic organ-forming signaling gradients and to control precisely the genetic circuitry that instructs cell identity and location within an organ.
 Our goal is to generate organoids that can recreate organogenesis along portions or entire body axes, revealing clues of how individual organs are specified and spatially segregated, and to map out the single cell atlas of early human organogenesis.